mirfan899/sppas/Packager/doc/02_interface/23_gui_main.md

 #### Deleting a plugin

 To delete a plugin, click on the "Delete" button of the toolbar.
-Choose the plugin in the given list then click on the OK button.
+Choose the plugin in the given list then click on the "OK" button.
 Notice that the plugin is definitively deleted of the disk.